 Infectious Disease Control

-We are currently conducting the Respiratory Syncytial Virus (RSV) Prevention Phase II study to help us better understand if preventing RSV in infancy can reduce asthma in childhood.
+We conducted the Respiratory Syncytial Virus (RSV) Prevention Phase II study to help us better understand if preventing RSV in infancy can reduce asthma in childhood.

 Respiratory syncytial virus (RSV) is the most important viral cause of lower respiratory tract infections (LRTI), like bronchiolitis and pneumonia, in children worldwide.